Sector Development Archives - ISO-BEA

 All signatories of ISO Contribution Agreements must be Indigenous.
 Companies, collectives and non-profits with Indigenous and non-Indigenous owners, board members, and collective members, must ensure the Indigenous representatives sign all contracts.

-Please see Page 31 of the General Funding Guidelines for an example of an ISO Contribution Agreement.
+Please see the General Funding Guidelines for an example of an ISO Contribution Agreement.

 Final Reporting

-A final report, including a final budget and final personal event schedule will be required within three months following the completion of the project.
+A final report, including a final budget and final personal event schedule will be required.
 The final report template and requirements are made available through the ISO Portal.

 Requests for extensions to submit final reports are submitted via ISO Portal and can be found in each program application.

-Applicants with outstanding final reports in any ISO program will not be eligible for further funding until the report is submitted and approved.
-It is the responsibility of the Applicant to keep track of final report deadlines.
+Applicants with outstanding final reports in any ISO program will not be eligible for further funding or opportunities until the report is submitted and approved.
+It is the responsibility of the applicant to keep track of final report deadlines.

 Recognition of Contribution

 Recipients must acknowledge ISO support with a textual reference and a bilingual animated logo in the credit sequence, or appropriate placement in the completed work, where applicable.
-ISO logos are available for download on the ISO website.
+ISO logos are available for download.

 When sharing information about ISO funded projects or opportunities, Applicants are required to tag ISO on any social media posts related to this funding, and include the ISO logo when applicable: